netsec-ethz/lightning-filter/docs/Config.md

 # Config

 The LightningFilter configuration file is written in JSON format.
-In the following we describe the possible options.
+In the following, we describe the possible options.

 **isd_as** (string)
 Local ISD-AS number in the SCION IA format (e.g., "1-ff00:0:110").